OddSource/java-oss-parent/README.rst

   than two ``return`` statements.
 * Methods and constructors shall not ``throws`` more than four different exception types.
 * Any native code, which should be rare, shall be compiled and bundled within the JAR of the code that uses it for easier distributions.
-A given JAR should contain a ``.dll`` for Windows, a ``.so`` for Linux, and a separate ``.so`` for macOS if the Linux shared library is not compatible with macOS.
-Other, more obscure operating systems shall not be required to be supported with bundled libraries.
+A given JAR should contain a ``.dll`` for Windows, an ``.so`` for Linux (or multiple ``.so`` files for different Linux distributions, if necessary), and a ``.dylib`` for macOS.
+Other, more obscure operating systems shall not be required to be supported with bundled libraries, but may.